lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 4) Return key_material.

 MA shall contain all of the public keys.
-MB shall contain all of the corresponding public keys and ciphertexts.
+MB shall contain all of the corresponding public keys and ciphertexts
 ~~~

 The main difference between the Composite ML-KEM combiner and the ETSI CatKDF combiner is that CatKDF makes the more conservative choice to bind the public keys and ciphertexts of both components, while Composite ML-KEM follows the analysis presented in [X-Wing] that while preserving the security properties of the traditional component requires binding the public key and ciphertext of the traditional component, it is not necessary to do so for ML-KEM thanks to the rejection sampling step of the Fujisaki-Okamoto transform.